Gregliest/Blog/data/blog/photography/2015-02-03-cataract-canyon.md

   teaser: /photography/cataract.jpg
   thumb: /photography/cataract.jpg
 date: 2015-02-03T20:15:19-08:00
-type: Blog
+type: Photo
 ---

 One of my campsites along Cataract Canyon, on the Colorado River.
 A beautiful place, and it was also shockingly hot that night.